What Is A Niche Website? And How Can You Create One?

 could lead to you making decent money within it, (or not!). (keyword research is necessary here)

-If you have an authority site on a chosen niche that is very competitive and information based, you may be generating a huge amount of traffic and therefore, could be making money via google adsense or other ad networks.
+If you have an authority site on a chosen niche that is very competitive and information based, you may be generating a huge amount of traffic and therefore, could be making money via Ad networks instead.

 Checking Out Your Competition…